torresomarmx/percolate/README.md

 [Run simulations](https://torresomarmx.github.io/percolate)

-Inspired by an assignment in Princeton's COS 226, Percolate is a web application that estimates the percolation threshold via a Monte Carlo simulation.
+A web application that estimates the percolation threshold via a Monte Carlo simulation.

 The percolation threshold P* is the ratio of open to closed sites that must be exceeded in order to say with a high degree of confidence that a system percolates.

 In the context of this application a site is a small square, with a white fill-color representing an opened state, and black fill-color representing a closed state.

-The system percolates if and only if any given site at the top-most row is connected to any given site at the bottom-most row.
+The system percolates if and only if any open site at the top-most row is connected to any open site at the bottom-most row.

 Sites can only be connected vertically or horizontally, never diagonally.